030 Numerical Computing with NumPy#

 and then use the NumPy function np.array

-to convert it to a NumPy array which we have stored as the varible my_array
+to convert it to a NumPy array which we have stored as the variable my_array

 .